 I’ve been a Morningstar premium member for about ten years now.
 They are a great resource to help assist you in your investment decisions.
 Their ratings system is universally known throughout the investment community.
 Originally they only reviewed mutual funds, but a few years ago added stocks to their reviews.
 Personally I look at services like Morningstar as a way to help speed up my research.
-You should always do your own investment research and not take what anyone says as gospel.
+You should always do your own investment research, and not take what anyone says as gospel.
+This review has been updated for 2014.

-I guess I should disclose my investment strategy.
+First, I guess I should disclose my investment strategy.
 I’m a fundamental/value investor, and maybe one day I’ll discuss why I believe it’s the best way to invest.
-You will not see me discuss technical indicators on this blog.
-I think they are akin to reading tealeaves, or seeing animals in the clouds.
+You will not see me discuss technical indicators on this blog, as I think they are akin to reading tealeaves, or seeing animals in the clouds.

-- The analysis of stocks, mutual funds and ETFs.
-It gives pros and cons for any investment (they call “Bulls and Bears”)
+- Investment Thesis – The analysis of stocks, mutual funds and ETFs.
+It gives pros and cons for any investment (they call “Bulls and Bears”).

 - The yearly annual returns (with dividends included).